Sooryavanshi: Critical response

 According to Indian publication The Quint, Sooryavanshi "criminalises normal Muslim behaviour" and associates "things that a large number of Indian Muslims feel, say or do in their daily life" with terrorists.
 Washington Post columnist Rana Ayyub said that the movie stoked "Islamophobic tropes".

 Box office

 Sooryavanshi earned ₹26.29 crore at the domestic box office on its opening day.
 On the second day, the film collected ₹23.85 crore.
 On the third day, the film collected ₹26.94 crore, taking total weekend domestic collection to ₹77.08 crore.

 As of 20 December 2021, the film grossed ₹233.33 crore in India and ₹61.58 crore overseas, for a worldwide gross collection of ₹294.91 crore.
-It emerged as the highest-grossing Hindi films of the year.
+It emerged as the highest-grossing Hindi film of the year.

 Impact

 Sooryavanshi was the first major release post COVID-19 pandemic era, which revived the exhibition sector for Hindi cinema.
 Earlier, few films including Akshay Kumar's other film Bell Bottom got limited release, though it did almost ₹30 crore, but unable to revive.
 Sooryavanshi proved to be the ice breaker for the box office business in Bollywood.

 Rohit Shetty said after the success of the film:We fought for almost 19 months, where everyone told me my decision was wrong.
 Even till Thursday a lot of people were like, ‘He has gone mad, nobody is going to come to theatres.’
 But there was a belief that they would come.
 We analysed a lot of things – the Ganesh Utsav, Navratri, how schools and malls started opening up, and how people started going back to work.When all of this was happening, I knew people would come to the theatres.
 Someone had to take the first step.
 I knew I had to take the risk and now I think it was worth taking.
 It was not just about me but the livelihood of all those connected to the theatrical business.